-For centuries, agriculture has been the backbone of the Whatcom County economy.
-With more than 100,000 acres of fertile Pacific Northwest farmland, Whatcom County ranks in the top 3% of farm production in the US and is home to beloved brands, like Twin Brook Creamery, Bellewood Acres, Edaleen Dairy, Boxx Berry Farm, Darigold, Hopewell Farm, and many others.
+With more than 100,000 acres of fertile Pacific Northwest farmland, Whatcom County ranks in the top 3% of farm production in the US and is home to beloved brands like Twin Brook Creamery, Bellewood Acres, Edaleen Dairy, Boxx Berry Farm, Darigold, Hopewell Farm, and many others.

 A Truly “Eat Local First” Community

 With strong demand from local retail and wholesale customers, many local farms have found success just by targeting the local community.
 Between the Community Food Co-op, the Green Barn, the Bellingham Farmers Market, and many other local grocers and markets, there are plenty of opportunities to get your product into the hands of local customers.
 Local restaurants and breweries have also come on board, and are proud to offer an array of locally-grown goods.